 When it comes to managing and editing PDF files, it doesn't get much better than Cisdem PDFMaster for Mac.
 Which provides 98 percent of the features of PDFpen for Mac while at a much lower price ($69.99, free lifetime update), it’s a bargain.
 Take a look at its salient functions to realize why it deserves you to try.

-Combine, Split, Compress, and Get Images from PDF: After Adding PDF files for editing, you can easily see options in the top bar menu: merge, split, compress, encrypt, decrypt and extract images from PDF files.
+Split, Compress, and OCR PDF: After Adding PDF files for editing, you can easily see options in the top bar menu: comment, form, encrypt, decrypt, compare, OCR, crop and watermark.
 Whenever you click one of the options above, a pop-up will appear, guiding you through the whole process of doing what you need to a PDF file.

 Sign a PDF File on Mac: If you need to add signature to a PDF files, you can use the Signature option in the editing toolbar.
 Read the full guide on how to digitally sign a PDF on Mac.